Course Code 10637NAT

 At the successful completion of this program the student should:

 - be able to perform a tympanometric screening

 - recognise abnormalities

 - recognise the need to refer to medical staff or specialist

 - give the patient a comprehensive explanation of the examination findings

 - document the examination findings and outcome in the patient’s history.

 Please note: Students must have attended the Otitis Media Management Program prior to attending the workshop.

 * Recommendations for Clinical Care Guidelines on the Management of Otitis Media in Aboriginal and Torres Strait Islander Populations (April 2010), Australian Government Department of Health.

-The Otitis Media Management Program is supported by funding from the Australian Government Department of Health under the Ear and Hearing Health Assessment Project.
+The Course in Tympanometry is supported by funding from the Australian Government Department of Health under the Ear and Hearing Health Assessment Project.